ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/159_Dataset_handling.md

 Generates a [heatmap](profile.htm#heatmap) from a 2D dataset.
 The resulting image is stored under **Name** when [PL\_FILE](203_PlotMode.md) is set, otherwise displayed on the interactive chart with the titel **Name**.
 The dataset contains heat values in a column x row matrix that are displayed in colors ranging from blue to red.
 This function can be used to display correlation or weight heatmaps.

  ![](../images/heatmap.png) ![](../images/contour.png)
 Heatmaps can be displayed with data values in the fields by giving **HEATMAP|LABELS**.
-The x and y axes can can scaled by giving a **Scale** array consisting of x offset, x scale factor, y offset, and y scale factor.
+The numbers on the x and y axes can be scaled by passing a **Scale** array consisting of x offset, x scale factor, y offset, and y scale factor.

 # Accessing data